Counseling

 Adjunct Counseling Faculty

-Vanessa began her college career at Glendale Community College where she later transferred to Arizona State University.
-She received both her Master of Arts in Mental Health Counseling, and her Bachelor of Science degree in Psychology, from Arizona State University.
+Dr. Morales began her college career at Glendale Community College, later transferring to Arizona State University.
+She received her Doctorate in Counseling Psychology, Master of Arts in Mental Health Counseling, and Bachelor of Science degree in Psychology, from Arizona State University.
 Having started at a community college herself, she understands many of the complex life issues students often navigate while working towards their goals.

-Vanessa has provided counseling in a variety of clinical and academic settings over the past 11 years.
+Dr. Morales has provided counseling in a variety of clinical and academic settings over the past 12 years.
 She has worked with a wide range of students regarding issues impacting their success, identity, and achievement.
 Additionally, her research interests center on issues of diversity, identity development, multicultural competence, and mental health access for underserved populations (e.g., LGBTQU+, Latinx, Hip Hop culture).

-Vanessa identifies as a bilingual (Spanish speaking) Latina counselor.
+Dr. Morales identifies as a bilingual (Spanish-speaking) Latina counselor.
 Vanessa prides herself in working with students from diverse backgrounds and promoting a safe space where inclusion and multicultural sensitivity are valued.
-As a member of the Lantix community, and a first generation college student, Vanessa also enjoys supporting Latinx, Chicanx, Latino/a, Hispanic, DACA, and LGBTQ+ students.
+As a member of the Lantix community, and a first-generation college student, Vanessa also enjoys supporting Latinx, Chicanx, Latino/a, Hispanic, DACA, and LGBTQ+ students.

 “Si Se Puede.
 Yes, it can be done” ~Cesar Chavez